 Dr Jessica White is a Research Fellow in RUSI’s Terrorism and Conflict group.
 Her expertise encompasses counter-terrorism and preventing and countering violent extremism policy and programming, as well as gender mainstreaming strategies.

-She conducts research and manages RUSI projects on a range of topics, including the extreme right-wing, terrorism in the media and online.
-Jessica has recently published on the impact of the pandemic and other global events on extremism, the challenges of transferability across the threat spectrum for CT frameworks, as well on the importance of applying a gender lens to CT and P/CVE methods
+She conducts research and manages projects on a range of topics including far-right extremism and terrorism, gender in security, and terrorism in the media and online.
+Jessica has recently published on the impact of the pandemic and other global events on extremism, transferability of CT frameworks across the threat spectrum, as well on the importance of applying a gender lens to CT and P/CVE approaches.

-Gender in Preventing and Countering Violent Extremism: Meaningful Inclusion of Policy in Practice, CT MORSE, 7 October 2020
+‘Gender in Preventing and Countering Violent Extremism: Meaningful Inclusion of Policy in Practice’, CT MORSE, 7 October 2020

-Gender in Countering Violent Extremism Program Design, Implementation and Evaluation: Beyond Instrumentalism, Studies in Conflict and Terrorism, 15 August 2020
+‘Gender in Countering Violent Extremism Program Design, Implementation and Evaluation: Beyond Instrumentalism’, Studies in Conflict and Terrorism, 15 August 2020